OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ## Intercepting HTTP(S) Traffic

-In many cases, it is most practical to configure a system proxy on the mobile device, so that HTTP(S) traffic is redirected through an *interception proxy* running on your host machine.
+In many cases, it is most practical to configure a system proxy on the mobile device, so that HTTP(S) traffic is redirected through an *interception proxy* running on your host computer.
 By monitoring the requests between the mobile app client and the backend, you can easily map the available server-side APIs and gain insight into the communication protocol.
 Additionally, you can replay and manipulate requests to test for server-side vulnerabilities.

 Several free and commercial proxy tools are available.
 Here are some of the most popular: